Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 I now want to examine three normative implications of URRP for human-AI companion interactions.
 Each is a specific instance of the conjunction identified in \S3.1.
 The interaction cultivates normative expectations while the structural conditions for fulfilling them are absent.
 URRP affects how commitments are formed, how vulnerability is governed during the interaction, and what is available when things go wrong.

 First, the interaction elicits commitment but no agent inside it bears the resulting obligations (\textit{normative hollowing}).
 Second, the user makes herself vulnerable within the interaction but the agent governing that vulnerability is not answerable to her within it (\textit{displaced vulnerability}).
-Third, when the user experiences a breach in trust, reconciliation is structurally unavailable because the agent who made the change and the entity the user interacts with are different (\textit{structural irreconcilability}).
+Third, the interaction cultivates norms of reconciliation but no agent inside it can acknowledge or answer for the revision (\textit{structural irreconcilability}).